-With Thanksgiving 2019 right around the corner, we thought it appropriate to take a few minutes to look at the birth of the holiday, some of the truths and myths associated with its beginnings, and where we find ourselves now.
+With Thanksgiving right around the corner, we thought it appropriate to take a few minutes to look at the birth of the Thanksgiving holiday, some of the truths and myths associated with its beginnings, and where we find ourselves now.
 The “pilgrim story” is quite well-known, but do we know it as well as we think we do?
-As we take this trip back through history, let’s see what lines up with what you know when laid alongside some true history.
+As we take this trip back through history, let’s see what lines up with what you know when laid alongside some true history of Thanksgiving.

 During that first seven years, everyone would share the benefits of any means of profit, whether by work, trade, or any other effort put forth by any plantation resident who received any gain.
 Everything that the residents needed - food, clothing, or any type of provision - would come from the “common stock”.
 At the end of the aforementioned seven years, all profits that had been won, earned, bartered, or created, including business and trade earnings, homes, and land, would be divided equally by everyone there.